Trauma without a reason?

 How trauma is passed on

 Trauma can be passed on through generations if it’s not – or not fully – processed.
 Researchers believe that the psychological stress suffered by a traumatised person has a direct or indirect effect on the way they deal with their own children.
-Because of these influences and stresses, their children can develop inner conflicts and then pass these on to their own children too.
+Because of these influences and stresses, their children can develop inner conflicts and then pass these on to their own children too. : Researchers have also discovered that epigenetics plays an important role in the transmission of trauma.
 As a result, traumatising experiences can impact the psyche of several generations of a family.

 Complex attempts to explain the phenomenon